kenmo-pb/Solarized/README.md

 Download one or both themes, and install them from within the IDE:

 - Preferences > Import/Export > Load from: (browse) > Open > Include Color settings > Import Settings

+You can also change themes by menu item or keyboard shortcut with my [ChangeTheme](https://github.com/kenmo-pb/tools) IDE tool.